tk-notes/lucas-meier-blog/content/notes/2020/12/connectedness-and-constant-maps/index.md

 $$\square$$

-(I first saw this proof, and other ideas, in "Topology: A Categorical Approcach")
+(I first saw this proof, and other ideas, in "Topology: A Categorical Approach")